 Could you guess the question from this introduction?
 I think it is possible…(answer: “Toronto Blessing is an illusion of the mind.”
 The word ‘illusion’ is used twice and the words highlighted in blue also give this introduction an evaluative tone in line with the question.
 Further tip: Google online dictionary for definition of ‘illusion’ and explore the implications of this in your answer – providing wider reading and something a little different)

 A reader should be able to guess the question from your answer because you have answered the question so closely throughout your whole answer (sign of a top mark essay).
-This can be achieved through using the same words in the question repeatedly (I recommend highlighting these important words in your practice answers to assess whether you are achieving this – need to be present at least three times per paragraph) See post: Where to Start: Essay Writing
+This can be achieved through using the same words in the question repeatedly (I recommend highlighting these important words in your practice answers, to assess whether you are achieving this – these words need to be visible at least three times per paragraph) See post: Where to Start: Essay Writing

 Top Tip Two: Evaluate (see post: Are you arguing with me? for further advice)